-The core functions of any trade unions has been recruitment of members and handling their grievances which is the mantle of the Industrial Relations department.
+The core functions of all trade unions has been recruitment of members and handling their grievances which is the mantle of the Industrial Relations department.

 The operations of this department are guided by the Trade Disputes Act Cap 234, the Industrial Relations Charter, existing labour laws and type International Labour organisation corrections.
 This department has handled trade disputes of employees and affiliates.

 There are four main types of trades disputes that are handled by this department namely:-